intershop/devenv-4-iom/doc/01_first_steps.md

 * A persistent file storage to be used by the database
 * A PostgreSQL database, which provides persistent storage
 * A mail-server to receive mails sent by IOM.
 The mail-server used by _devenv-4-iom_ allows you to access the received mails by a GUI and by a REST interface.
-* The IOM sever itself
+* The IOM server itself

 _devenv-4-iom_ provides an easy way to setup all these systems and make them work together.
 Just create the _cluster_ by executing the following command: